SciML/ReservoirComputing.jl/docs/src/esn_tutorials/different_drivers.md

 f4(x) = x/sqrt(1+x*x)
 ```

-It is now possible to build different drivers, using the paramters suggested by the paper.
+It is now possible to build different drivers, using the parameters suggested by the paper.
 Also in this instance the numbering follows the test cases of the paper.
 In the end a simple for loop is implemented to compare the different drivers and activation functions.
 ```julia
 using Reservoir Computing, Random